Forthcoming Events and Conferences

 Young learning disabled arts activists lead a conference with a difference.
 Celebrating their growing impact on the national arts scene, they ask how we can break down the barriers to inclusion that still exist.

-Creative Minds Midlands is the fifth regional disability led conference in the UK produced by Brighton-based Carousel with a range of regional partners.
-The lead partner for Birmingham is Open Theatre Company.
+Creative Minds Midlands is the fifth regional disability led conference in the UK produced by Carousel and Open Theatre Company in collaboration with the following regional partners:

 It brings together learning disabled artists and performers and a range of people from the wider arts world to look at quality, leadership, inclusion and collaboration.